 As this motor vehicle is difficult to be deployed in field duties and in providing as an official vehicle, the officers had rejected and as such, it had been proposed for disposal.
-Nevertheless, considering the request for running the vehicle after minor repairs, made by the National Institute of Plantation Management, action has been taken to transfer the said vehicle to the National Institute of Plantation Management.
+Nevertheless, considering the request for running the vehicle after minor repairs, made by the National Institute Plantation Management, action has been taken to transfer the said vehicle to the National Institute of Plantation Management.

-Even though the trees identified affected, have gradually decreased since the year 2015, it has gradually increased again since the year 2018.
-Lengthy discussions have taken place in this regard during the recent past with the officers of the Coconut Institute Research and Coconut Cultivation Board who are engaged in the field disease control activity and it was emphasized that the following matters had been the reasons therefor.
+Even though the identified as affected, have gradually decreased since the year 2015, it has gradually increased again since the vear 2018.
+Lengthy discussions have taken place in this regard during the recent past with the officers of the Coconut Research Institute and the Coconut Cultivation Board who are engaged in the field disease control activity and it was emphasized that the following matters had been the reasons therefor.

 i.
-The affected trees removed by the landowners, had been destroyed by the Coconut Cultivation Board and the Coconut Research Board by an injection and as compensation cannot be claimed, the landowners were inclined to refrain from felling of trees.
-Nevertheless, with the banning Glyphosate weedicide used for injecting trees, trees were removed
+The affected trees not removed by the landowners, had been destroyed the by Cultivation Coconut Board and the Coconut Research Board by an injection and as compensation cannot be claimed, the landowners were inclined to refrain from felling of trees.
+Nevertheless, with the

-- only through encouragement given to landowners for removal of trees.
+- banning of Glyphosate weedicide used for trees injecting trees, were removed only through encouragement given to landowners for of removal trees.
 According to the slow nature of removal of trees by landowners, the spreading of disease to healthy trees has increased. - ii.
 The receipt of imprests from the Treasury for paying compensation for removal of trees from the year 2018 up to now, was irregular.
-If a particular landowner is delayed in receiving compensation, the other landowners as well delay in removal of trees, which resulted in the increase of healthy trees also being affected. - this disease, the incubating period of an affected tree is between 8 and 24 months.
+If a particular landowner is delayed in receiving compensation, the other landowners as well delay in removal of trees, which resulted in the increase of healthy trees also being affected. - iii.
+According to the nature of this disease, the incubating period of an affected tree is between 8 and 24 months.
 Even though the disease has not been indicated externally, during the said period the disease has been indicated in an increased number of trees.